sparksis/MindFuel-Developer-Test/README.md

 * Saved Drawings will require a name.
 Unique within an indivudual users set of drawings.
 * Code will be checked in at various stages into Mindfuel's GIT repository, and you will be setup with an account for that.

+### Backend Requirements

+* Java application based on Spring Boot
+* Maven for build manager
+* Appropriate Unit testing
+  * unforutnately corbatura is breaking on a lambda for me so I can't indicate coverage
+* Backend to Frontend data interchange format will be json

+### Frontend Requirements
+* Angular JS 1.5.2 will used to provide quick user interaction, and mostly a single page / api driven single page application.
+* HTML 5 Canvas Object
+* Will work on both Chrome and Firefox of latest public release
+  * Firefox appears to run poorly with sketch.js

+* CSS Bootstrapping of your choice, but we will expect a moderately scalable UI
+  * Angular Material

+* Function over form
+  * I'm hoping I achieved both

 ## Deviation

 * Single page application where possible